 Yoyogi

-Yoyogi is the largest park in Japan, a true contrast between nature and Tokyo's buildings.
+Yoyogi is the largest park in Japan, a true contrast between nature and the buildings of Tokyo.

 Kichijoji

-Kichijoji is the kind of neighborhood where housewives go shopping with their friends in the afternoon.
-It's also a college-ridden neighborhood with a vibrant nightlife.
+Kichijoji is the kind of neighborhood where housewives shop with their friends in the afternoon.
+It is also a neighborhood full of university students with a vibrant nightlife.

 Ueno

-Ueno is known for its large park, colorful markets and numerous cultural attractions.
-There are more than a dozen great attractions in the area, including Ueno Zoo and a number of art and history museums.
+Ueno is known for its large park, colorful markets, and numerous cultural attractions.
+There are more than a dozen major attractions in the area, including Ueno Zoo and a series of art and history museums.

 Koenji